• Skip to primary navigation

 Notes

-Instead of oaty biscuits you can also use Amarettini biscuits, granola or another biscuit of your choice!
+• Instead of oat cookies, you can also use Amarettini biscuits, granola, or another biscuit of your choice!
 Ginger biscuits would be fab to ring the changes.
-For ease you can prepare all the elements of this dessert the day before you need it and just put together at the last minute before serving!
-To grate the chocolate I find a potato peeler does the best job!
+For ease, you can prepare all the elements of this dessert the day before you need it and just put it together at the last minute before serving!

 Sharing is caring!